Answering "What Sets You Apart From Other Candidates?" In An Interview

 2. I’m very good at self-management and self-discipline.
 This is a high-stress industry, and I think it eventually becomes too easy to stop trying as hard to be the best one can be in this position.
 I know it can be easy to stop being as organized or good at management after a while.
 I strive to avoid this frame of mind and make organizing my work and managing my team the first priority.

 3. Communication is key to this role.
 I believe my communication skills, as demonstrated by this interview, are on point.
 Through being excellent at communication, I’m also quite good at dealing with coworker conflicts in a positive way as well as communicating needs for the product production with the appropriate teams.
 I never leave anything up to assumptions, and thus my past projects have been relatively error-free and launched quickly.

 4. When I read the job description, I noticed that the company specifically mentioned that they were looking for someone with [insert skill] experience.
 As you can see on my CV and resume, I have [number] years of experience in this field.
-I think what really sets me apart from the other prospects is my ability to combine that experienced and tailored skill with team building skills.
+I think what really sets me apart from the other prospects is my ability to combine that experience and tailored skill with team-building skills.
 I definitely value lasting coworking relationships and rapport, and I always seek to build those relationships with every team member at all levels.
 My passion for this industry and the people that make up this industry are what make me a valuable addition to any team.